"3 Bands, 3 Songs, 3 Bucks -- every month!"

 and you can keep track of what's up next at itavrecords.blogspot.com

 [ If you're interested, you can subscribe to the entire 3-Way Singles Club for a one time fee.
-That's ALL the songs the club has already released, plus everything we'll release until the end of time -- and it goes to support a great cause (the Independent Musicians Fund).
+That's ALL the songs the club has already released, plus everything we'll release until the end of time.
 Learn more here itavrecords.blogspot.com